Lawsuit on behalf of Blue Valley student challenges Johnson County's mask order for schools

 The lawsuit comes as transmission from the contagious Delta variant remains high in Johnson County and all major public school districts here have implemented universal masking rules for all grade levels, not just elementary grades, in order to limit spread.

 The details: The lawsuit filed Friday, Sept.
-3, is on behalf of a middle school student in the Blue Valley School District, who is referred to in the brief by her initials M.M.C.
+3, is on behalf of a middle school student in the Blue Valley School District, who is referred to in the brief by her initials M.M.C., and her parent.

-The suit says the mask rule “substantially inhibits [her] … ability to complete schoolwork, interact with her friends, and receive instruction from her teachers.”
+The suit says the mask rule “substantially inhibits the Petitioner’s… ability to complete schoolwork, interact with her friends, and receive instruction from her teachers.”

 It goes on: “Disputes over ‘proper’ wearing of face masks have resulted in conflict between school officials and M.M.C.”